ryanlonergan/ryanlonergan.github.io/resume.md

 ---
 layout: about
 description: >
-  This page contains my details of my education, skills, work and so on.
+  This page contains my details of my education, skills, work and other qualifications.
 hide_description: true
 ---